 Okay, nobody's perfect!
 If you do end up with rust spots on your cast iron skillet or pan, it's possible to get rid of them by scrubbing the affected areas with steel wool.
 After you've moved the rust, you must wash it and reseason it.

 If your cookware is seriously rusty, with the majority of the surface affected, you may not be able to remove all the rust using this method alone.
 You could strip your skillet back to clean metal.
 Chat to your local hardware store about how you can go about this.
 Once that's done, you'll be able to wash and reseason it as normal.

-Remember, you can prevent a harder job later by properly seasoning your cast iron cookware on a regular basis.
-How often you need to season your cast iron pan depends on how often you cook with it.
+Remember, you can prevent a harder job later by properly seasoning your cast iron cookware regularly.
+How often you need to season your cast iron pan depends on how much you cook with it.
 If it looks a little rusty or hasn't been used in a long-time, then always remember to season cast iron in oven before you cook with it!

 Why not bookmark this article for later, so you always know how to reseason cast iron the correct way?
 That way, you can check in each time to ensure you're not missing any of the steps in the process.